AJ-creatives/AJ-creatives/README.md

 ### 👋 Hi, I’m @ Andrew Njenga
 > New to software development.
-Currently studying Applied Computer Technology at United States International University Africa.
+Currently studying Applied Computer Technology at United States International University Africa
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Python
+- 🌍 Looking forward to solving problems around the world one bite size at a time

 <!---
 AJ-creatives/AJ-creatives is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.